 Field experience is an integral aspect of the OTA & PTA program and is highly valued by students as they welcome the opportunity to integrate in-class studies with hands-on experience.
 Students are assigned to a variety of clinical settings throughout second, third and fourth semester.
 Students, with the assistance of a faculty member, arrange their final six week culminating experience.
 Fleming staff is committed to surpassing national accreditation standards by ensuring that students accumulate 540 clinical hours, with no less than 30% of these hours being in one discipline.

-3 weeks prior to the first clinical experience, all OTA &PTA students MUST present the following Non Academic Field Requirements:
+Prior to each clinical experience, all OTA & PTA students MUST have submitted the following Non Academic Field Requirements:

 - A current Standard First Aid Certificate

-- A CPR Level C or HCP Certificate (issued within 1 year of the clinical placement date)
+- A CPR Level C or HCP Certificate (issued within 1 year of each clinical placement date)

-- A Police Record Check, including the Vulnerable Sector Screening (Police Checks are considered valid for a year from issue date)
+- A Police Record Check, including the Vulnerable Sector Screening (issued within 1 year of each clinical placement date)

 Is this You?